Italian Dolomites

 A single Dolomitic icon has never been established, due to the endless amount of peaks, spires and incredibly vertical cliffs.
 Below is just a very limited selection of the most photographed and symbolic mountains:

-• CINQUE TORRI (Five Towers): these are found just a a few hundred metres from Falzarego Pass, just above Cortina d’Ampezzo.
+These are found just a a few hundred metres from Falzarego Pass, just above Cortina d’Ampezzo.
 Generations of climbers have followed in this labyrinth mass of towers (the tallest of which is around 200 metres high) to prepare for even higher ascents.
 For this reason, nowadays it is possible to climb a variety of classic and modern routes, from grade III to sport 8b.
 The base of the towers is a succession of trenches and posts dating back to the First World War that have been restored and looked after.
-Averau via Ferrata gifts us with an aerial view over thes gem of a mountain.
+Averau via Ferrata gifts us with an aerial view over this gem of a mountain.

 The Dolomites’ climate is typically Alpine, even if somehow made milder given their location on the Alps’ Italian (southern) side.
 Indeed, the high summits shield the very cold northerly winds coming from Russia and northern Europe.
 The Dolomites range in height from a minimum of 1,200 metres (valley bottom) up to 3,000 metres (Marmolada is the highest elevation at 3,343 metres).